 However, more often than not, there are leftovers that you can eat the next day.

-Reheating pulled pork right is an art itself.
-I still clearly remember the first couple of times I tried reheating pulled pork.
+Reheating pulled pork right is an art in itself.
+I still clearly remember the first couple of times I tried reheating pulled pork when I made too much-pulled pork.
 I ended up with a hard, dried-out mess.

 But, I didn’t give up.
 Over the past decade, I’ve experimented with several ways to reheat leftover pulled pork until I perfected each method.

-Today, I’ll talk about the ways to reheat pulled pork, so you’ll never worry about ending up with dried meat again.
+Today, I’ll talk about the ways to reheat the leftover pulled pork, so you’ll never worry about ending up with dried meat again.

 Store Pulled Pork Correctly

-Before I talk about how to reheat pulled pork, there’s a crucial step that comes before the actual reheating, and that’s storing pulled pork.
+Before I talk about how to reheat leftover pulled pork, there’s a crucial step that comes before the actual reheating, and that’s storing leftover pulled pork.

 In case you want to pull the meat before you store it, make sure to do it while the meat is still hot.